2.0

 1. Rather than fighting it, I allowed myself to feel nervous.

-2. I allowed myself to make mistakes—perfectionism can be our worst enemy.
+2. I allowed myself to make mistakes, as perfectionism can be our worst enemy.

 3. I allowed myself to be seen—to be vulnerable—by sharing with the group the root of my own fear, which stems from childhood bullying.

-When speaking in public, fear can trigger various coping mechanisms; one of these is feigning confidence, which can result in apparent overconfidence and arrogance.
-This can alienate listeners and in turn increase our fear of isolation or rejection.
-Instead, we need to embrace our vulnerability.
+When speaking in public, fear can trigger various coping mechanisms; one of these is feigning confidence, which can result in apparent overconfidence and even arrogance.
+This can alienate listeners and in turn increase our fear of rejection and isolation.
+Instead, we need to embrace our humanity and vulnerability.

-And let’s remember that there’s no courage without fear, only recklessness.
+And let’s remember that there is no courage without fear, only recklessness.
 Being brave and being scared—being strong and being vulnerable—are two sides of the same coin.

 ~